Konamiman/Sjasm/README.txt

  OOO  O  O O   O  OOO  O   O
        OO

-SjASM Z80 Assembler v0.39g6
+SjASM Z80 Assembler v0.39h
-Copyright 2006 Sjoerd Mastijn

-www.xl2s.tk - sjasm@xl2s.tk
+Copyright 2006 Sjoerd Mastijn - www.xl2s.tk - sjasm@xl2s.tk
+Copyright 2015 Konamiman - www.konamiman.com

 Introduction
 ============
 SjASM version 0.3 is just yet another Z80 cross assembler.
 Thanks to Eli-Jean Leyssens there is also a Linux version of SjASM.

+From Konamiman:
+I decided to continue the development of Sjasm because I needed it to assemble Compass sources.
+Also, I thought that it was a pity that such a great project was not in a proper source code repository.

 DISCLAIMER
 ----------
 If SjASM breaks anything - I didn't do it.

+From Konamiman: Me neither!

 Changes from 0.2
 ----------------